 Deletion of core courses altogether or simply removing the course from the UNT core curriculum should also be made through Curriculog.

 Finally, maintaining the integrity of core courses is paramount.
-This includes ensuring that all sections of a core course are deploying the same signature assessment and using the UNT core rubrics when applicable.
-The UNT core rubrics can be used individually or in combination to assess the core objectives for each foundational area:
+This includes ensuring that all sections of a core course are deploying the same signature assessment and aligning to the UNT core rubrics when applicable.
+The UNT core rubrics can be used individually or in combination to assess the core objectives for each foundational area or departments can create their own rubrics that align to the UNT core rubrics:

 - Critical Thinking